acmattson3/notebook-plus/demo/README.md

 - Axis aligned simplification runs on commit to compress straight horizontal or vertical segments into endpoints
 - Whole stroke eraser uses bbox quick reject and distance to segment hit test
 - Debugging: set `debug_input = true` to print event info and show a tiny overlay in debug builds
+- Raw input is converted from screen coordinates into InkCanvas local coordinates
+- Optional smoothing (`stroke_smoothing_enabled` and `stroke_smoothing_window`) and round end caps

 ## Data Model
 Notes are stored as JSON with an id, metadata, page state, and strokes.
 Bounding boxes are computed at runtime and are not stored.